St Philip's Church, Caerdeon: Architecture and description

 The architecture of St Philip's is unusual for its time and location.
 In addition to arguing for a sensitive approach to restoration and against the prevailing currents of the Gothic Revival, Petit, an experienced traveller, contended for the use of European sources.
 St Philip's, his only church and one of only two buildings known to have been designed by him, (Note: Petit's only other known building, aside from St Philip's, is a house he designed for himself in Upper Longdon, outside Lichfield.
 Called "Bumblekyte", it was demolished in 1969.) has been described variously as "rustic Mediterranean, Alpine, of French Basque influence or like an Italian farm building".
+The east window, with a crucifixion in stained glass by Charles Eamer Kempe, was inserted in 1892 in memory of Samuel Holland who purchased the Caerdeon estate in 1875.

 The church is built of local rubble stone and slate.
 Entry is through a loggia.
-The bellcot contains four bells, a mechanism allows for all the bells to be rung by one person using a single bell pull.
-Originally a Grade II* listed building, its status was subsequently upgraded to Grade I. The lychgate is listed at Grade II.
+The bellcote contains four bells, a mechanism allows for all the bells to be rung by one person using a single bell pull.
+Originally a Grade II* listed building, its status was upgraded to Grade I in 2018.
+The lychgate is listed at Grade II; it was erected in 1927 in memory of Catherine Jane Holland, the widow of Samuel Holland.